kunalkendrekar115/react-component-boilerplate-cli/README.md

-## React boilerplate component generator
+## React boilerplate code generator for component

 This cli lets you to create react components with boilerplate code generation for imports, render and PropTypes , you can create respective scss and test file for component.